 Often, it isn't the tools, the workflow, or the design pattern that failed, but us as a human being who interact with other human beings.
 This is the theme of this post: how can we improve our own way to do a code review?
 How can we better work together?

 In a lot of projects most of the comments are styleguide checks like "you should use space instead of tabs", "You forgot a space here", "In this project, the object keys must be ordered".
 This is useless comments.

-I agree that styleguide should be checked before merging code into the stable code base but I don't understand why so much team do it manually.
+I agree that styleguide should be checked before merging code into the stable code base, but I don't understand why so much team do it manually.
 Developers' brain is an awesome powerful tool, why should we use it to do basic, redondant tasks?
-There are a lot of applications that can do it automatically for you as soon as a commit is pushed on your server.
+There are many applications that can do it automatically for you as soon as a commit is pushed on your server.
 Then your developers can spend most of their time writing code which can't be done by a machine.

 Why don't the other developers give me advice on real problems about my code?
 Is this trailing space the only improvement I have to do in my code?
 Maybe they just hate me.